anishnair02/putler-web-analytics/CONTRIBUTING.md

 ### Pre-commit hooks

-`pre-commit` requires Python to be available locally and covers JavaScript and CSS.
+`pre-commit` requires Python to be available locally and covers Elixir, JavaScript, and CSS.
 Set up with `pip install --user pre-commit` followed by `pre-commit install`.
 Conversely, if the prompts are far too bothersome, remove with `pre-commit uninstall`.